lowdefy/lowdefy/packages/website/pages/blog/categories/case_studies/ingrain-complaints/content.md

 ### Case Handover

 The solution allows the Ingrain team to reassign cases if someone goes on leave or is otherwise unavailable.
-Training new team members on the intricacies of their support case management processes are also simplified with a easy to use system that facilitates support cases each step of the way.
+Training new team members on the intricacies of their support case management processes are also simplified with an easy-to-use system that facilitates support cases each step of the way.

 Case management handover from a customer point of view is also made simple within the Ingrain customer portal.
 This helps customers with uninterrupted business continuity even when their own staff rotates and responsibilities shift.

 # Insights

-As a company with multiple products, departments and factories, Ingrain was faced with the challenge to develop a bespoke support case management system that goes beyond the scope and capabilities of off-the-shelf ticketing systems.
+As a company with multiple products, departments and mills, Ingrain was faced with the challenge to develop a bespoke support case management system that goes beyond the scope and capabilities of off-the-shelf ticketing systems.

 Together with Ingrain's team, the Lowdefy Solutions team designed and developed a solution to facilitate the data linked business processes required to promptly address customer support queries from inception to resolution.